lemonlabsuk/scala-uri/README.md

 ## URL builder DSL

-By importing `com.netaporter.uri.url.dsl._`, you may use a DSL to construct URLs
+By importing `com.netaporter.uri.dsl._`, you may use a DSL to construct URLs

 ```scala
 import com.netaporter.uri.url.dsl._